zjfjack/JZCalendarWeekView/README.md

 ### All-Day Events

 All-Day feature is aimed to display all-day events separately, but only events tagged `isAllDay` true can be shown.
 For those events crossing few days would better keep them `isAllDay` false.
-(Refer to Apple Calendar & Google Calendar)
+(Refer to Apple Calendar & Google Calendar)<br />
 In order to active all-day feature, there are only two things you need to do.

 1. Inherit your Event class from `JZAllDayEvent` to ensure the `isAllDay` variable added.
 2. In your customised CalendarViewWeekView, override the `viewForSupplementaryElementOfKind` and use `updateView` in `AllDayHeader` to update your all-day view with your own views.
 [Example](Example/JZCalendarWeekViewExample/Source/LongPressViews/LongPressWeekView.swift)

-For futher usage, youcan also check the example project, some comments in code or just email me.<br />
+For futher usage, you can also check the example project, some comments in code or just email me.<br />

 ## Requirements